microsoft/dstoolkit-vitastic/README.md

 # Vitastic

-Vitastic is a Javascript/Python-based solution to quickly build web interface that serves object detection workloads.
+Vitastic is a js- & python based solution to quickly build web interface that serves object detection workloads.
 Vitastic combines Microsoft's themable React component library [FluentUI](https://fluentsite.z22.web.core.windows.net/0.60.1) frontend with a Python [Flask](https://flask.palletsprojects.com) backend, allowing you to build your own web interface using the deployed object detection models for demo-cases, testing and fine-tuning.